SNWCreations/l4d2-modded-server/README.md

 All the following instructions will use the repo folder location as the root.

-- Create a folder named `steamcmd` and download SteamCMD by following the instructions [here](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD), then extract it inside steamcmd so you should have \steamcmd\steamcmd.exe.

 - If setting up internet server:

     Open \win.ini